atomist/sdm-local/README.md

 Cloning any git project from anywhere under `$SDM_PROJECTS_BASE` and running `slalom add-git-hooks` to add git hooks to it.

 ### Symbolic Link
 Go to the correct organization directory, creating it if necessary.
-Then create a symlink to the required directory elsewhere on your machine.
+Then create a symlink to the required directory elsewhere on your sdm.machine.
 For example:

 ```
 ln -s /Users/rodjohnson/sforzando-dev/idea-projects/flight1